 If you’d prefer to continue your medical education, you must take another entrance exam at the end of PCEM 2 to move on to the second wave.

-5. Enter the Second Cycle, First Year of Medical Studies
+Step 5.
+Enter the Second Cycle, the First Year of Medical Studies

-The second cycle of medical studies is referred to as DCEM and will start integrating your fundamental sciences lessons from PCEM to more practical approaches in hospital settings.
+The second cycle of medical studies is referred to as DCEM and will start integrating fundamental sciences lessons from PCEM into more practical approaches in hospital settings.
 Your first year (DCEM 1) will be spent primarily in the classroom.
 It is one of the essential steps that you need to take to become a doctor in France.
-You will advance your training in bio clinical courses like bacteriology and pharmacology, as well as learn new disciplines like medical imaging and computer sciences in medicine too.
+You will advance your training in bio-clinical courses like bacteriology and pharmacology, as well as learn new disciplines like medical imaging and computer sciences in medicine.

 While conducting your internships, you will also be taking courses.
 At the end of the second and third year, you will be evaluated by the results of your academic exams and feedback from your supervising doctors.
 Your fourth year will end by taking a national ranking exam (ECN) to give you access to residency.